partahauki/Docker-kertausta/README.md

 # Docker practice project 2021

 ## What is this?
-This is a practice project I made for learning Docker.
-My objectives were to learn Docker, refresh some basics of all these web-technologies and also take a quick look into how angular works, as I hadn't used it before.
+This is a practice project I made for learning Docker, refresh some basics of all these web-technologies and also take a quick look into how angular works, as I hadn't used it before.

 ## How it works?
 This program has input-page made with React, that a user can send a string with.
 Then there is output-page made with Angular that user can use to see his sent strings.
 In between, there are a couple of databases that these strings go through.